FOLLOW US

 Road travel

-If you are planning to drive in San Marino, see information on driving abroad and read the RAC guide.
+If you are planning to drive in San Marino, see information on driving abroad and check the rules of the road in the RAC’s San Marino guide.
+The guide lists driving regulations and other legal requirements you need to be aware of.

 Before you travel check that: